 In some cases our work is a small part of a larger project scope that has wider-reaching social impacts.
 As a contractor this can present a dilemma as we may have limited influence over our client or the local social or political context.
 In these situations we aim to work in line with the principles set out by the OECD Guidelines for Multinational Enterprises, exerting leverage to encourage social impact management practices in the chain.
 There are five areas to our social impact approach:

-Depending on the local stakeholder landscape, we develop a stakeholder management plan that may include on-site community liaison officers to engage with local communities and support stakeholder consultation processes.
+Social risk & opportunity assessment we aim for the early identification of social risks and opportunities as part of our standard risk and opportunities approach.
+This helps us to create the necessary awareness and support an effective social management strategy at the project level.
+STAKEHOLDER ENGAGEMENT Depending on the local stakeholder landscape, we develop a stakeholder management plan that may include on-site community liaison officers to engage with local communities and support stakeholder consultation processes.

-We recognize our ability to stimulate positive community impacts through local job creation, local procurement, skills development and training.
-Where possible, we seek to benefit communities by maximizing these elements in our projects and seeking opportunities for community contribution.
+Community contribution and local development we recognize our ability to stimulate positive community impacts through local job creation, local procurement, skills development and training, as well as the benefits of the new infrastructure that we create.
+Where possible, we seek to benefit communities by maximizing these elements in our projects and through measures such as capacity-building and skills transfer we also help create opportunities for the community in the longer term.